-Chania is the last of the four regions of Crete for us to visit; it covers the westernmost quarter of the island.
+Chania is one of the four regions of Crete; it covers the westernmost quarter of the island.
 Its capital is the city of Chania.
 Chania borders only one other region: that of Rethymno to the east.
 The western part of Crete is bounded to the north by the Cretan Sea, and to the west and south by the Mediterranean Sea.
 The regional unit also includes the southernmost island of Europe, Gavdos.

 Coordinates: 35°25′N 23°55′E

 Chania (1) Apokoronas (2) Gavdos (3) Kantanos-Selino (4) Kissamos (5) Platanias (6) Sfakia (7)